I love Resting Awareness meditation technique. It is a simple and very relaxing form of meditation. And it can do wonders for your mind and body.

 - You are currently meditating on the sounds around you and the feelings in your body.
 Remember, it is a resting awareness meditation.
 Your mind is not active.
 You are simply allowing sounds and feelings to exist as they occur.

 - Expand your field of awareness once more so you are aware of mental activity in the mind.
 Be aware of thoughts and feelings as they occur.
 Your mind is resting and you are allowing these thoughts and feelings to flow as they will.
 If momentary emotional currents arise, again, simply permit them to come and go as they will.

 - Now take one more step.
 Be aware of all that is occurring within you and around you.
 Let your mind be boundless.
 Be aware of the infinity of space all around you.
 Let your mind be one with that space.
 There is no separation, no “You”, just existence.
 All is one.

 The Wonderful Benefits of Resting Awareness Meditation Technique

 I can honestly say that Resting Awareness meditation technique is one of my favorites.
-I love teaching it in my online meditation lessons.
-Because it is a simply wonderful relaxing meditation technique.
+I love teaching it in my online meditation lessons because it is a wonderfully relaxing meditation technique.

 By resting the mind we step outside our usual mode of existence.
 We completely let go of the self.
 We experience the moment precisely as it is.